How to Save Money Each Month: 20 Simple Tips to Try

 Just by planning things out a week ahead, not only is the stress gone, but I can finally enjoy making dinner again.

-Plus when you plan ahead you can cut your grocery budget by taking advantage of coupons and store sales much more easily.
+Plus, when you plan ahead, you can cut your grocery budget and save money on groceries by taking advantage of coupons and store sales much more easily.

 Eat Out Less